 The ASA noted that the word F**K was partly obscured by asterisks, but acknowledged that the meaning of the word was still clear.

 We noted that the ad appeared in the Sport section of the Guardian, which we understood had an adult readership and frequently contained swear words.
-We considered that readers of that section were likely to understand that the ad was intended to be a
+We considered that readers of that section were likely to understand that the ad was intended to

 Because we did not consider the ad would be offensive to those who were likely to see it, we concluded that it was unlikely to cause serious or widespread offence.